airalab/robonomics-wiki/docs/robonomics-test-network-manual.md

   ]
 },
 ```
-The values that were previously present in the palletBalances section must to delete.
+The values that were previously presented in the palletBalances section must be deleted.

 ### palletSession
 Next step is the **palletSession** section in file **spec.json**.
-First need to describe its format.
+First let's describe its format.
-This section contains the "keys" field, which will contain a list of three lists (equals of nodes count).
-Each of these lists will be look like follows:
+This section contains the "keys" field, that contains a list of three lists (equals of nodes count).
+Each of these lists looks like follows:
 ```
 [
     "%validator_SS58_address%",